-This year, we set our radiant system on a timer to run only during the peak sun hours, about 9:30 am – 3:30 pm.
+From 2019 to 2022, we set our radiant system on a timer to run only during the peak sun hours, about 9:30 am – 3:30 pm.
 This meant we could avoid using up extra battery power for the system at night.
 The immense thermal mass of our cordwood house tends to hold on to the radiant heat for a LONG time.

 We’d set the thermostats up to about 76 (real air temp around 66) and let the system run up to that.
 Generally, once the thermostat reached the set temperature, the system would go to standby.
 If it was a brutally cold day with subzero temperatures, the system might cycle on and off more often, but on most days of a standard KY winter, the system might not even pop back on before the timer turned it all off.

 The routine was radiant during the day and a fire at night and in the early morning.
 This routine seemed to have saved us solar energy, propane, AND wood.